voidlizard/fixme/README.md

                        ;; however it's not deleted.

-                       ;; there is no sense to delete anything, ;; 'cause fix scan will scan all blobs in repository ;; from the very beginning.
+                       ;; there is no sense to delete anything, ;; 'cause fix update an will scan all blobs in repository ;; from the very beginning.

                        ;; so any deleted fixme may be undeleted with ease.